 anti-homosexuality legislation, same-sex marriage, homophobia, transgender rights, veganism & animal rights, everyday racism, anti-refugee sentiment, open borders & the freedom of movement, legal restrictions on religious freedom, religious tolerance, blasphemy & the right to offend, atheism, free speech & censorship, capital punishment, child labor, illiberal populism, effective altruism, the value of philosophy, and the benefits of traveling

 have been published in print and online newspapers in

-Australia, Bangladesh, Denmark, Ethiopia, Germany, Ghana, India, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Tanzania, the United Kingdom, and the United States.
+Australia, Bangladesh, Denmark, Ethiopia, Germany, Ghana, India, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Tanzania, Uganda, the United Kingdom, and the United States.